 Thundercloud Posted November 3, 2020 Report Posted November 3, 2020 On 11/2/2020 at 7:55 AM, InBrightestDay said: Alright, so I was holding off on these until I got the final chapter (which then became final chapters) done, but there are two more reviews for WitS Chapter 10!
 First up is @Thundercloud!
 Having a backlog with reviews must feel good.
 On 11/2/2020 at 7:55 AM, InBrightestDay said: Also, in general, I just want to say dang it, Thundercloud!
 You come up with all these cool suggestions, and by the time I read them I was too deep into writing the finale to use them!
 I know this obviously isn’t your fault but curse you!
 CURSE YOOOU!!!
 A fellow author need to do what an fellow author need to do to hint at the possibility of cooperation...
 On 11/2/2020 at 7:55 AM, InBrightestDay said: *Ahem* Of course, there is one thing I can address… Oh, the matter prism is definitely coming into play, just not the way it looked like it was.
 I’ll let you find out about that in Chapter 11… I look forward to it.
 On 11/2/2020 at 7:55 AM, InBrightestDay said: I’m really glad that went over as well as it did.
 I was, as you might have noticed in the Author’s Note, rather worried about that.
 It helps that by way of Pandemic Head, JayDee actually provided even more reasons for him to get pushed through a window.
 I think this might also offer some long-delayed justice for the ending of Mike Rapes a Dyke, as there you mentioned… Well, Lily didn’t get revenge personally, but as JayDee said of Mike at the end of MRaD: “Eventually his luck ran out, but that’s another story.”
 Turns out that’s the story of the day he antagonized the wrong rape survivor.
 Lol, so very true.
 InBrightestDay and InvidiaRed 2 Quote

 InBrightestDay Posted November 7, 2020 Author Report Posted November 7, 2020 (edited) Ok!
 We have four reviews for The Woman in the Statue to reply to before I put the final chapter up on Monday.
 Since one of those is freaking huge, I’ll do three of them tonight, including the giant one.
 First up, one by @InvidiaRed.
 Quote 5.“and I doubt Lucifer will take this well when you two meet again.”
 Oh there's no way he's not listening at this point.
 Eons of planning and one demon is fucking it up singlehandly.
 I hope you enjoy the scene in the next chapter.
 Eparlegna should really be careful about shit-talking Lucifer… Quote 4.“Because,” Luzurial said, “you dropped something.”
 3. “Enjoy Hell.”
 2.“My name,” she said, iron in her voice, “is Luzurial.”
 I had three lines in this chapter all competing for the title of my favorite badass line, and you mentioned all of them!
 I legitimately can’t tell which of them is my favorite, I was...extremely happy when I came up with Chloe’s (and it is one of my favorite badass moments for her) but man, both of Luzurial’s are really dear to me, due to their significance.
 Quote 1.
 The Creator hears all prayers.
 Sometimes the answer is simply “no.” Sometimes.
 But not always.
 The Creator's response is so multifacted.
 I read it as the creator simply consenting to their relationship.2 A giant middle finger to Eparlegna.
 (Which in retrospect might actually be the most impressive thing this demon has ever acheived) 3.
 That fatherly affection of not saying anything but grinning in approval 4.
 That fatherly expression of watching your littel girl do something impressive all on her own and 5.
 That little nudge that a parent does to uncertain child that gives them the confidence to achieve.
 This is a moment I’ve had in my head for so long, and it felt so good to finally write it down.
 All of your takes are valid interpretations, but I think I came the closest to having 5 in mind when I was writing it.
 A sort of “I’ve always been proud of you.” moment.
 It was a pretty emotional thing to write.
 Thank you for the review!
-Edited December 10, 2020 by InBrightestDay InvidiaRed and JayDee 1 1 Quote
+Edited December 10, 2020 by InBrightestDay JayDee and InvidiaRed 1 1 Quote

 InBrightestDay Posted November 7, 2020 Author Report Posted November 7, 2020 (edited) Next up is our jumbo-sized review from @JayDee!
 So, first, for those who may be a little puzzled by some of what’s in this review, like this: Quote I didn’t find it dragging at all!
 If you did want to split it into a couple of chapters for the length, help some of the readers with a bit less time, or just to spread it out a little more I’d say you could do it pretty solidly by ending the chapter after the section ending ending with I sent JayDee a copy of the finale when it was just one chapter, so this is partly their reaction to both parts.
 I actually took their recommendation to break things up, for a reason I’ll get to when I reach Thundercloud’s review.
 Quote I also just liked the more subtle inhumanity of the line of Eparlegna’s teeth sharpening to fangs as he smiled.
 It’s just a body he’s wearing, but he can mold it like a succubus shifts her chest… Thanks!
 I had him transform more fully later in the fight, so I put in that little piece earlier, indicating a sort of partial transformation, a sort of visual representation for the thin veil of humanity that he wears, and how the veneer tends to crack and reveal the monster he really is.
 Quote “I kept imagining what it would be like not just to kill someone, but to utterly destroy her like that; to punch a ‘strong’ woman to the ground, to let her feel the difference in power, and then every time she tried to rise, to hit her harder, over and over and over again.
 It was…unspeakably thrilling.”
 “Congratulations, Hobbs,” Chloe said.
 She was getting very close now; just a little further.
 “You have a fucking extreme fetish.
 I’m sure there are other people like that, but they keep that shit in their heads.
 It stays a God damned fantasy.”
 Hobbs: Snuff/Guro fanfic writer avatar vs Chloe, InBrightestDay avatar right here.
 So, that’s partly your standard motive explanation by Hobbs, but it’s also written the way it is partly to ensure that anyone who is into snuff/guro/rape understands that I’m not saying they’re serial killers or anything, hence distinguishing between those who remember that this stuff is fantasy and those who actually do it.
 Quote And he’s breaking her bones and taking her guns and forcing her to just have her mind to use against him.
 It’s a big mistake.
 Scott Evil somewhere shouting “why don’t you just shoot her?” but it isn’t bond villain stupidity, because killing her isn’t as important as hurting her. t’s him engaging in his fantasy that he’s laid out, he wants her fully broken, screaming and begging.
 It makes total sense.
 Yeah, the one thing I was never 100% able to get around was the fact that the connection between an apotheosis and Eparlegna allows the apotheosis some of his power, and that extends to his telepathy in WoH, as the two corrupted cops can sense Luzurial’s emotions.
 What I tried to imply was that Hobbs is a little distracted by his fantasy, and as a result he’s not using the telepathy to see exactly what Chloe’s thinking and doing.
 I mean, she’s just crawling aimlessly, a base animal response to pain and fear...right?
 The stuff for the violence here is, as I said in the author’s note, something I went back and forth on somewhat.
 It is toned down from its original form, but as this is a sequel to Whore of Heaven, some level of cringe-inducing brutality from the villains seemed appropriate.
 As for some specific moves...while I did come up with Hobbs punching Chloe so hard she vomits, the hip-breaking crotch punch was stolen from Deathstalker, though it was done by one of your characters.
 He’s had Gogedheh do that...I think twice (once with a knee to the crotch and once with a punch to the crotch), hitting a woman hard enough to shatter her pelvis.
 It was such a display of brutal masculine dominance (the rapist reminding a “strong, independent woman” exactly how weak she really is), that it really felt appropriate for these guys, who act and think pretty much the same way.
 Ooooof course, I kind of hate the stories I was drawing inspiration from (not the author’s fault!
 Just a fetish that upsets me), and as such this one is all leading up to my favorite Chloe moment of the entire story.
 Quote What’s great about this is that Hobbs is seeing her for her body, he never even considers her mind, and she outsmarts him and fucks him right up with that well foreshadowed and subtly reminded prism trap explosion.
 And that’s why I left those explosives in the ceiling last chapter!
 When I was designing Hell magic traps, I knew at some point I wanted a cultist to get pushed or dropped into one, and when I was thinking through the Chloe vs. Hobbs fight, I started chuckling, because I suddenly knew how to do that exact thing.
 The capstone of the whole thing was “Any last words?” a reversal I love seeing in fiction, as it’s a great setup for a badass one-liner when the hero (or heroine, in this case) does something clever.
 Quote Most of the next bit is super super badass!
 She fights through the intrusive memories of her darkest hours, (ie, calling back to what some asshole put her through ‘Whore of Heaven’ Uh.
 Oh crap.
 Hope she isn’t baring a grudge.)
 Quote and climbs.
 The.
 Fucking.
 Flaming.
 Whip.
 I think you need the brutal detail in there to show just what she is forcing herself through to get close enough to deliver that bitching ‘my name’ line and go inner-light on his ass.
 Then, bam!
 That great echoed dropped this line.
 Fucking love that!
 The flashback was actually kind of a late addition, but because this chapter is the part most closely tied to WoH, I decided to bring back Luzurial’s PTSD and have her experience a flashback to WoH during the fight, with the whip strikes as the trigger.
 What Luzurial does to bring herself out of it, dragging her hands along the granite, is actually based on an technique called “grounding”, which is a way to cope with flashbacks.
 The idea is to use sensory stimulation to remind you of where and when you really are, with Luzurial using touch in this case.
 I remember when you and I were talking at one point about how Luzurial gets her sword back, and you jokingly mentioned one of the students lifting it off him while it was a pen.
 I didn’t say anything at the time, but I just remember thinking “No, it’s going to be so much more metal than that.
 She is going to catch that thing with her bare fucking hand and refuse to let go.”
 Also, fun fact: I often have music on while I write.
 I’ve never played League of Legends, but a friend of mine does, and courtesy of him, I’ve been introduced to a number of videos related to the game.
 I had this one playing in the background while writing that scene, with Senna’s theme kicking in at the moment Luzurial catches the whip.
 Luzurial’s “Because...you dropped something,” was the first of the three badass lines I mentioned that I came up with for the chapter.
 I wrote in Eparlegna destroying the machete specifically to set up Luzurial’s line after he drops her sword.
 As for the next bit with the explanation of the chains, in previous review responses I’ve mentioned that Cole had a moment that was unfortunately lost.
 This was where it was going to go, and Luzurial wouldn’t have caught what was going on with the chains (well, she would have, but off-page), but we would have cut downstairs where Callista, looking outside and up, would realize the pattern of the chains and recognize the design as a magnifying glyph, realizing that the entire building was a weapon.
 I’ll talk more about that in the response to Thundercloud’s review.
 Quote An void needle!
 Oblivion!
 That shit is brutal.
 I like the ‘as far as she knew’ modifier, something similar had happened to a mortal but she was still the creepy fucking statue at the time!
 I remember we brainstormed this via PM a year ago or something, talking about Luzurial’s motivation for the moment she gets her wings back, and how it had to be something bigger than just Kevin.
 I don’t think either one of us came up with what’s here in its entirety, but the idea ended up being a larger scale application of the thing Eparlegna does at the end of WoH, weaponized as the life force siphon.
 I knew there had to be a physical piece that was used to trigger the device, and then when you wrote Jude’s Tale, it took shape in the form of the Void Blade.
 Shared universes can be serious fun.
 As for the moment Luzurial gets her wings back, I had an outline of this finale, with each segment or moment listed off, and this one was literally just titled “Sometimes the Answer Is Yes”.
 I knew this was coming quite a ways back (not quite from the start, but some time after I wrote Part 3), and so took the “sometimes the answer is no” thing Luzurial says in Part 3 and repeated it one more time in Part 8, so that when it showed up for a third time here, I could reverse it.
 Quote Then perhaps I need to break you again,” he said, smoky shadows gathering around his body.
 Luzurial stretched out a hand, her sword leaping from the ground and returning to her hand.
 She stepped between Kevin and Eparlegna and gripped the weapon with both hands.
 “Go ahead,” she said, searing flame erupting along the length of the blade.
 “Try it.”
 FUCK YEAH!
 BAD ASS!
 I kind of love that bit too.
 Just one more thing.
 Quote And this time when Eparlegna goes into one of his threatening rants she cuts him off on pregnant.
 She is so tired of the sound of his voice and she is herself again and fuck,dude, it’s so good.
 Thank you again!
 So this is a follow-up on a suggestion that Thundercloud made back in his review of Part 6, saying that Eparlegna could threaten to use a body born of Luzurial’s womb to impregnate her again.
 It was originally going to be a full-on rant, but when I was writing on it, I actually wondered why Luzurial was letting him talk.
 I mean...no.
 Fuck this guy and fuck his villain speech.
 As always, thank you for the review, and I’ll see you again for the last chapter!
 Edited November 7, 2020 by InBrightestDay JayDee and InvidiaRed 2 Quote